-US citizen indicted on terrorist-supporting charge
+US citizen pleads not guilty to terrorist-supporting charge

 - Supreme Court: Justice Ruth Bader Ginsburg, 85, hospitalized after fracturing 3 ribs in fall at court

-The government has said Almadaoji unsuccessfully tried to join a terrorist group after traveling to Egypt and Jordan in February.
+The government said Almadaoji unsuccessfully tried to join a terrorist group after traveling to Egypt and Jordan in February.